haiyi-bespoke/readme_test/README.md

   ```

 + #### Top 10 Subcontractors With Largest Dollar Contract
-  the top 10 subs ranked by current dollar amount with gc
+  the top 10 contracts ranked by current dollar amount

   ```json
   {